Buy a Life Insurance Plan in a few clicks

 NSC is ideal for short-term, guaranteed returns, while PPF offers long-term, tax-free interest and flexibility.
 Choosing between them depends on your financial goals and investment horizon.

 NSC: The National Savings Certificate comes with a fixed investment period.
-Typically, it’s a 5-year term, although there are options to extend for another 5 years.
+Typically, it is a 5-year term, although there are options to extend for another 5 years.
 This fixed duration means your money is locked in for the specified period, and you’ll receive the maturity amount only after this period ends.

 PPF: The Public Provident Fund has a longer investment horizon.
 It requires a minimum investment period of 15 years, but you can extend it in blocks of 5 years as often as you like.
 This longer duration is ideal if you plan for long-term goals like retirement or a child’s education.